 The extent to which the proposed project has a public health impact and the project will be effective, if funded.
-This may include: the effectiveness of plans for dissemination of project results, the impact (quantitative and qualitative) results may have on the community or target population, the extent to which project results may be scaled up in scope, the degree to which the project activities are replicable, and the sustainability of the program beyond the federal funding.
+This may include: the effectiveness of plans for dissemination of project results, the impact results may have on the community or target population, the extent to which project results may be national in scope, the degree to which the project activities are replicable, and the sustainability of the program beyond the federal funding.